+- If the timing synchronization status (TSS) attributes change while the gNB is broadcasting an Event ID in a reference report ID in SIB information, if any of the pre-configured thresholds are still exceeded, the gNB generates a new Event ID in the reference report ID.

 NOTE 1: it is assumed that the gNB does not provide clock quality metrics to the UE which is better than the pre-configured thresholds.